chikondibanda/chikondibanda.github.io/README.md

-# CHIKONDI BANDA - My Portifolio
+# CHIKONDI BANDA
 ### chikondibanda.github.io

-My face on the web.
-This repo host my personal portifolio
+Welcome to my website.
+I'm happy to see you here.